keean/zenscript/README.md

 # zenscript
-A trait based language that compiles to JavaScript
+A typeclass based language that compiles to JavaScript

 Starting with a program in a file ending '.zs':